Seaforestation

 The act of restoring, planting, managing and caring for underwater seaweed forests.

-Supervisor
+Position: Supervisor

-Ocean Wise
+Organization: Ocean Wise

 The Seaforestation project at Ocean Wise is an emerging conservation initiative focused on the planting and restoration of seaweed in British Colombia and Chile.

-In the first year of our fundraising efforts, we secured over half a million dollars from a mixture of private and public funding to direct towards restoration work.
+In the first year of our fundraising efforts, we secured over half a million dollars from a mixture of private and public sources to direct towards restoration work.
 This helped kicked off our first in-water projects, which included a pilot project in Rainy Bay, B.C.

 Building on our learnings from the Rainy Bay Green Gravel project, we initialized three additional kelp restoration projects.

-These included planting N. luetkeana in Burrard Inlet for Tsleil-Waututh Nation’s Shoreline Adaptation project, with the goal of restoring a kelp bed that had historically populated the area, and to improve water quality and shoreline resilience.
+These projects included planting N. luetkeana in Burrard Inlet for Tsleil-Waututh Nation’s Shoreline Adaptation project, with the goal of restoring a kelp bed that had historically populated the area, and to improve water quality and shoreline resilience.
 This project involved growing seed in the PSEC nursery and out planting using a mixture of restoration methods.
 The first year served as a methods trial, with continued restoration efforts ongoing.

 In parallel, we trialed a different restoration approach in Metlakatla waters near Prince Rupert.
 In collaboration with EcoTrust and the Metlakatla Development Corporation, we deployed seeded lines on an ocean tenure to explore the feasibility of line-based restoration and the transport of nursery-grown sporophytes to remote sites.
 This work allowed us to test how restoration methods adapted to different ecological and logistical conditions along the coast.